 N6579 County Road K, Fond Du Lac, WI 54937 (map)

-The abandoned Witherell House in Fond du Lac has a sinister reputation as a place “cursed with death,” where a man murdered his mentally ill wife and daughter and then hanged himself in the barn, and the current owners have maintained motion detectors and other security measures in order to keep whatever evil lurks inside from escaping.
+The abandoned Witherell House in Fond du Lac has a sinister reputation as a place “cursed with death,” where a man murdered his wife and daughter and then hanged himself in the barn, and the current owners have maintained motion detectors and other security measures in order to keep whatever evil lurks inside from escaping.

 The house was built in 1853 by Elihu Phillips, the former sheriff of Onondaga County, New York.
 Phillips was born the seventh son in his family.
 He spent his youth breathing on sick children, because it was believed a seventh son was bestowed with divine healing powers.